 According to stats compiled by techrug, 43 percent of cyber attacks target small businesses.
 Furthermore, while many small businesses don’t think that they store sensitive data, it turns out that 68 percent store email addresses and 64 percent store phone numbers.

 For these reasons, the rapidly expanding field of cyber insurance, also known as cyber liability insurance coverage (CLIC), has become an increasingly crucial part of many business plans.

 What is cyber insurance?

-First introduced in the late 1990s, the initial cyber insurance policies mainly dealt with software risks.
+First introduced in the late 1990s, the first cyber insurance policies mainly dealt with software risks.
 However, as malicious threats became more prevalent in the early 2000s, these policies expanded to include network security and virus-related liability coverage.

 These days, cyber insurance is particularly essential for any company that handles, maintains or processes personally identifiable information (e.g., driver’s license and social security numbers) or protected health information (e.g., medical record numbers).
 These policies help protect businesses against the liabilities and costs associated with a data breach.

 Cyber insurance covers first-party losses and third-party claims, while general liability insurance only covers property damage.
 As with other kinds of insurance, cyber is all about transferring risks.
 In this case, those risks relate to the loss of data due to: